apache/samza/docs/startup/preview/index.md

 job.factory.class=org.apache.samza.job.yarn.YarnJobFactory
 {% endhighlight %}

-Then use _run-app.sh_ to run the application in remote cluster.
+Then use _run-app.sh_ to run the application in the remote cluster.
 The script will invoke the RemoteApplicationRunner, which will launch one or more jobs using the factory specified with *job.factory.class*.
 Follow the [yarn deployment tutorial](/learn/tutorials/{{site.version}}/hello-samza-high-level-yarn.html) to try it out.

 **LocalApplicationRunner** - runs the application in the JVM process of the runner.
-For example, to launch your application on multiple machines using Zookeeper for coordination, you can run multiple instances of LocalApplicationRunner on various machines.
+For example, to launch your application on multiple machines using ZooKeeper for coordination, you can run multiple instances of LocalApplicationRunner on various machines.
 After the applications load they will start cordinatinating their actions through the Zookeeper.
 Here is an example to run the StreamApplication in your program using the LocalApplicationRunner:

 {% highlight java %}
 public static void main(String[] args) throws Exception {